Effective couch requests are not that difficult to write. But you have to put some effort into them.

 You need to show that you value a potential host’s time.
 If they’re going to take the time to read your request and then go look at your profile and put that kind of time in out of what might be an already-busy schedule, then make it worth it.

 Good luck to you during your search.
-We really do love Couchsurfing and we hope some of the above helps you improve your Couchsurfing couch requests.
+We really do love Couchsurfing and we hope some of the above helps you write effective couch requests.
 It certainly works well for us when we travel.

-Just a few more things to improve your chances of getting a host:
+Just a few more things to write effective couch requests and improve your chances of getting a great Couchsurfing host:

 - Try searching for newer people instead of the most experienced.
 Everyone starts out new and newer members are often the most eager to host!